Cevanvi/interview_questions/pyspark.md

     - Use Ganglia to monitor CPU usage.
 Aim for high utilization (ideally to the point of saturation), but for production workloads, aim for at least 70% utilization to accommodate data growth.

+11. **Use the right file format.**
+    - Different file formats and compression methods can have a great impact on performance.
+      For instance, Parquet is a columnar storage file format and is optimized for use with Spark for its superior analytic performance.

 **Some concepts to keep in mind:**
 - Reading data (table, etc.) is not an action until an action is called.
 However, Spark creates a small action to check metadata.
 - The "ColumnarToRow" operation in the SQL Tab is for converting columnar data (orc, parquet) to rows for the application.
 - Catalyst Optimizer finds the most efficient way to execute the query.
 - There are two types of transformations in Spark:
   - **Narrow Transformations:** These do not involve SHUFFLING.
 Examples include adding a new column, filtering, altering a column, and selecting a column.

   - **Wide Transformations:** These involve SHUFFLING.
 Examples include repartition and coalesce operations, joins, and groupBy.

 When writing data, if you don't actually want to write the data but want to execute it, use `df.write.format("noop")`.
 The "noop" command will not write the data, e.g., to S3.

+---
 ### Q. Explain the key features of Spark and how PySpark leverages them.

 -  Distributed Processing: